Customize your Resume using Targeted Keywords

 You might be thinking about this all wrong…

 A resume is a billboard, not an obituary.
 It’s a marketing document to get an interview for a specific job, not a list of everything you have ever done.
-I have many clients who have trouble downplaying something on a resume because they are proud of that degree or that accomplishment.
-It’s understandable–those can represent a lot of blood, sweat, and tears.
+I have many clients that have trouble downplaying something on a resume because they are proud of that degree or that accomplishment.
+It’s understandable-those can represent a lot of blood, sweat, and tears.

-Figure Out Which Resume Keywords to Highlight
+Figure Out Which Resume Keywords to Focus On

-If you have an inside contact you can get even better information about what they are seeking, and raise your chances of getting an interview tremendously.
+If you have an inside contact you can get even better information about what they are really seeking, and raise your chances of getting an interview tremendously.
 Here are some other sources to explore to identify keywords.

 Provide CONTEXT for Your Resume Keywords